yodielandfr/yodielandfr/README.md

 - 👋 Hi, I’m @yodielandfr / Max
-- 👀 I’m interested in software development, web development and Ui/UX
+- 👀 I’m interested in software development, web development, AI and Automation and Ui/UX
 - 📚 I have recently completed a T-Level in Digital Production, Development and design
 - 💻 I have also recently started up theforwardstudio.co.uk and am actively looking for clients
 - 🌱 I’m currently using python, SQL, HTML, CSS and Javascript as my main stack